Thomas Mitchell (Kent cricketer): Cricket

 He played for Lord's schools against The Rest and the Public Schools against the Army in both 1924 and 1925 and captained Tonbridge in 1925, his final year at school.
-He first played for Kent's Second XI the same year and scored a century for the side in 1927 before making his Kent First XI debut in June 1928 in a match against Sussex at Tunbridge Wells.
+He first played for Kent's Second XI the same year and scored a century in 1927 before making his Kent First XI debut in June 1928 in a match against Sussex at Tunbridge Wells.
 He went on to play 24 times for the county as an amateur, usually appearing in May and June.
 He made one half-century for Kent, scoring 64 runs against Northants in 1930, and played occasional matches for the Second XI.
 He played his final First XI match in 1934.

-Mitchell also played six times for MCC and once for HDG Leveson Gower's XI in first-class matches and played club cricket for Blackheath, Old Tonbridgians and Band of Brothers.
+Mitchell also played six times for Marylebone Cricket Club (MCC) and once for HDG Leveson Gower's XI in first-class matches and played club cricket for Blackheath, Old Tonbridgians and Band of Brothers.
 He also played rugby union for Kent.